filecoin-project/devgrants/rfp-proposals/rfp-proposal-hercules-explorer.md

 If approved Milestone 1 through Milestone 3 should take 4 months an 1 week if all proposed budget is paid in a timely manner with FIL leadership available for day-to-day checkups and approval of design and measure.

 ## Total Budget Requested
-Work days = 8 hours
+- Work days = 8 hours
-Work weeks = 40 hours
+- Work weeks = 40 hours
-Work months = 160 hours
+- Work months = 160 hours
-Developers= 150€/hour
+- Developers= 150€/hour
-Designer = 100€/ hour
+- Designer = 100€/ hour
-Project Manager = 100€/hour
+- Project Manager = 100€/hour

-290,000€ paid in BTC, ETH, or Wire.
+> - # Total Budget 290,000€ paid in BTC, ETH, or Wire.

 ## Maintenance and Upgrade Plans